Katherine Jenkins Fan Guide

 Frequently Asked Questions

 How long is the concert?
-The concert typically runs for approximately 2 hours to 2 hours and 30 minutes, including a 15-20 minute interval.
+A typical Katherine Jenkins concert runs for approximately 2 to 2.5 hours, including a 15-20 minute interval.
+This allows for a substantial program of music and ensures ample time for audience appreciation.

 What's the refund policy?
-Refund policies are typically determined by the ticket vendor.
-Generally, tickets are non-refundable unless the event is cancelled by the artist or venue.
-In case of cancellation, a full refund of the ticket price is usually offered.
-Rescheduling might result in ticket validity for the new date, with refund options for those unable to attend.
+Refund policies are dictated by the ticket vendor and the event promoter.
+Generally, tickets are non-refundable unless the event is cancelled.
+In case of rescheduling, tickets are usually valid for the new date, with options for refunds if you cannot attend.

 ATMs and payment options?
-ATMs are usually available within the Wales Millennium Centre complex and at Mermaid Quay.
-Most bars and concessions within the venue will accept card payments, but it's always wise to carry some cash for smaller purchases or in case of any technical issues.
+ATMs are available within the Wales Millennium Centre complex and in nearby shopping areas like Mermaid Quay and the city centre.
+Most bars and catering outlets within the venue and surrounding restaurants accept card payments.
+However, carrying some cash for smaller purchases or for vendors who may be cash-only is always a good idea.

 Top Tips for Katherine Jenkins at Wales Millennium Centre